datavis-online/datavis-online.github.io/index.md

 ![teaser](images/teaser.png)

-The [University of Edinburgh](https://www.ed.ac.uk) is hosting, for the third year, a university-certified, _10-credit_, online course in data visualisation with flexible schedule.
-The course runs in 2022 from __Mon, May 16th &ndash; Sun, July 10th (8 weeks)__ and is dedicated to professionals in---among others---finance, the sports industry, the creative industry, journalism, education and the public sector.
+The [University of Edinburgh](https://www.ed.ac.uk) is hosting a university-certified, _10-credit_, online course in data visualisation with flexible schedule.
+The next course is __planned from mid May 2023 to mid July__ and is dedicated to professionals in---among others---finance, the sports industry, the creative industry, journalism, education and the public sector.
 Further runs of the course later this year are in preparation.

-The **application deadline is April 29**.
+The **application deadline will be late April**.
+Dates will be updated soon.

 ## Info Sessions
 Meet the organisers and join our **[open info session on Zoom](https://ed-ac-uk.zoom.us/j/9015871567)** (pw:Pd2ZW59n).
 In this session, we will give an overview of the course ([access slides](https://docs.google.com/presentation/d/1Y_8wtHCoevBhdIszV969bC7928xsoUp4PuJkoU-BRtc/edit?usp=sharing)) and answer any questions.
 Sessions times are:
-* Wed, April 13, 5-6pm, BST
-* Wed, April 20, 5-6pm, BST
+* _dates and time to be defined_

 ## Pre-course Updates
 You can express interest in the course and be kept updated by [signing up here](https://forms.gle/My2yhyJVVXwwu1eT8).